looterz/aws-health-check/README.md

 # aws-health-check

 A very simple HTTP server used for health checks from AWS Global Accelerator.
+This is used to check the "health" of any UDP listener, since the accelerator doesn't support UDP health checks.

 # usage